slsa-framework/slsa/docs/spec/v1.1/levels.md

 Projects and organizations wanting to easily and quickly gain some benefits of SLSA---other than tamper protection---without changing their build workflows.

-<dt>Software Producer Requirements<dd>
+<dt>Requirements<dd>

+-   Software producer:
     -   Follow a consistent build process so that others can form expectations about what a "correct" build looks like.
     -   Distribute provenance to consumers, preferably using a convention determined by the package ecosystem.

-<dt>Build Platform Requirements<dd>
+-   Build platform:
     -   Automatically generate [provenance] describing how the artifact was built, including: what entity built the package, what build process they used, and what the top-level input to the build were.

 <dt>Benefits<dd>